How to improve and get the most out of Voice Lessons

 I’m sure you’ve noticed that every one of these start with “Are you practicing… ”.
 That’s not by accident.
 The only way to truly improve is by practicing.
 There is a saying that it takes 10,000 hours to master a skill.
 I think that’s a terrible exaggeration, but there is a nugget of truth to it.
 Learning something well requires time devoted to developing it correctly.

 How much time did your teacher suggest you practice?
 If you’re one of my beginner students that would most likely be 2-3 times a week for 20 minutes each time.
-Part of the reason behind this is to create a habit at a specific time on a schedule.
+One reason behind this is to create a habit at a specific time on a schedule.
 If your lesson is on Tuesday, for example, and I’ve suggested to practice 3 times a week, maybe practice Monday, Wednesday, Friday at 4pm each time.
 Part of what you’re practicing is the habit of practicing.
 Scheduling in an activity and making it a priority is part of the point of this activity.

 What are you practicing with?